CandlePlatforms/devdocs/docs/develop/replit.md

 [Replit](https://docs.replit.com/tutorials/01-introduction-to-the-repl-it-ide) is a coding platform that allows you to write code and host apps.
 Replit supports [Solidity programming language](https://replit.com/@replit/Solidity-starter-beta?v=1) so it provides all of the features and functionality for Web3 developers to create and deploy smart contracts.

-This article explains how to build and deploy a solidity smart contract on Polygon using [Replit IDE](https://replit.com/signup) and [Replit Solidity development template (Solidity starter beta)](https://replit.com/@replit/Solidity-starter-beta?v=1)
+This article explains how to build and deploy a solidity smart contract on Candle using [Replit IDE](https://replit.com/signup) and [Replit Solidity development template (Solidity starter beta)](https://replit.com/@replit/Solidity-starter-beta?v=1)

 :::note
 For additional examples about Solidity with Replit, you can read the article <ins>**[Get started with Replit!](https://blog.replit.com/solidity)**</ins> or check <ins>**[Replit Solidity documentation and Escrow contract tutorial](https://docs.replit.com/tutorials/33-escrow-contract-with-solidity)**</ins>